ahwayakchih/openshift-nodebb/README.markdown

 It also wouldn't be created if not for numerous questions and conversations with Sylwester Cyba from http://nhl.pl/.

-Part describing custom domain setup was created thanks to Benderwan (https://github.com/Benderwan) asking reporting problem and testing solutions (https://github.com/ahwayakchih/openshift-nodebb/issues/7).
+Part describing custom domain setup was created thanks to Benderwan (https://github.com/Benderwan) reporting problem and testing solutions (https://github.com/ahwayakchih/openshift-nodebb/issues/7).